sam-gaylert/applied_internet_tech/README.md

     * Many resources for jQuery, so not too difficult and is not worth many points
 * (3 points) Google Maps API
     * Use Google Maps JavaScript API to implement some directional functionality and address validation
+    * Contain the scope of the project to NYC through address checking
     * Novel, but with many resources, I have assigned it 3 points
 * (4 points) react.js
     * Use react.js for client side rendering
+    * create reusable layouts and better design
     * Novel and somewhat difficult, I have assigned it 4 points

 11 points total out of 8 required points